 God allows divorce for two reasons: sexual activity outside of the marriage by one of the spouses and when an unbelieving spouse wants to leave.
 Sexual activity outside of the marriage is the oldest reason for divorce.
 Most people call this adultery.
 Most people think that adultery occurs when one spouse has sexual relations with someone of the opposite sex outside of marriage.
 But the word Jesus uses for “fornication, unchastity, or marital unfaithfulness” means more than just sexual relations outside of marriage with someone of the opposite sex.
 The Greek word for “fornication, unchastity, or marital unfaithfulness” is PORNEIA and it includes homosexuality, and bestiality.
 The other reason God allows divorce is when a non-Christian spouse wants out of the marriage.

 Your husband has committed marital unfaithfulness and therefore God will not withhold His blessing from you if you divorce him.
 God has granted you the right to divorce him, even though He hates divorce (Mal.
 2:14-16).
 Yes, it is possible that your husband is born again.
-He may be like one the many Christians in the ancient city of Corinth who did not act or live like one.
+He may be like one of the many Christians in the ancient city of Corinth who did not act or live like a believer.
 But the Apostle Paul was very concerned that they were not real and so he urged them to evaluate their own lives and ask themselves if they were real (2 Cor.
 13:5).
 It is common for a person to claim or think he/she is a Christian, experience a period of joy, enjoy being with Christians for awhile, but not be a real Christian.
-The proof is that they never really have a changed lives.
+The proof of their faith is whether he or she really has a changed life.
 Just read 1 John.
 The book was written so that we might know that we have eternal life.
 Real change occurs only when the Holy Spirit makes the change.

 Even though you have the right to divorce him, God wants you to try to save your marriage and to forgive your husband.
 However, forgiveness does not mean that you ignore what has happened.
 I would suggest that you need to seek counseling from your pastor or a very good Christian counselor.
 If your husband still says that he is a Christian, then he might be willing to go to counseling with you.
 Your pastor may need to exercise church discipline in an attempt to motivate your husband to stop sinning.
 Ask God to heal your marriage and to have your husband repent of his sins.
 That should be your first step, if you have not already taken it.